CodeWringer/ambersteel/documents/en/ruleset/rules.md

 **MaFP** can be earned in the following ways:
 * **Beliefs**: Accomplishing a goal set by a belief.
 * **Achievements**: Whenever a major plot point or story arc is concluded - a great journey, uncovering a plot of assassination, fulfilling a contract to clear out a bandit camp or discovering an ancient artifact, all count as *achievements*, which earn this award **for all the players, as a group**.
 * **Embodiment**: Capturing their character and personifying them, in the moment.
-For example, by giving a great speech, acting scared or enjoying a bitter revenge with glee, as if they were actually there and doing it.
+For example, by giving a great speech, acting scared or enjoying a bitter revenge with glee, as if they were actually there and doing it!
 * **Inner Turmoil**: Convincingly acting out an inner conflict that may come up when a decision that conflicts with a **belief** comes up.
 If the others can *feel* the gut-wrenching decision being made, this award is earned!
 * **Creative Solutions**: Coming up with a very creative way to solve a problem.
 This may be a diplomatic solution, where the **GM** thought one impossible.
 Or, perhaps an unexpected use of the environment during **combat**, which earned the **PC**s a distinct advantage on the battlefield, in a way the **GM** couldn't foresee.
 * **Collaboration**: Working with the **GM** to further the world and the story in creative ways and helping the **GM** out when possible.
 Secret plots that only one of the players is involved in, which causes gasps and applause from the other players, when the plot is finally revealed, for example.